 Colorado lawmaker expelled over sex misconduct allegations

-Lebsock also was absent when House Speaker Crisanta Duran made a last-minute plea in a hushed chamber for him to resign before the vote.
+Lebsock wasn’t present when House Speaker Crisanta Duran made a last-minute plea in a hushed chamber for him to resign.

 “We will not tolerate harassment,” Duran said after the vote.
 “It’s unbelievable to me that in 2018 we are still having this conversation.”